streetpea/chiaki-ng/docs/setup/controlling.md

 !!!
 Info "Make Sure your Controller is Connected for Configuration"

     Your PlayStation controller needs to be connected via bluetooth or usb cable for its tab to show up when you visit the `chiaki4deck` game page on your Steam Deck and edit the saved controller configuration.
 This configuration is specifically for your PlayStation controller and separate from the `Steam Deck` controller configuration for `chiaki4deck`.
-It will be activated automatically when you use the PlayStation controller with `chiaki4deck` (it will show up as a 2nd controller configuration since you will now have at least 2 active controllers [Steam Deck + PlayStation controlller])
+It will be activated automatically when you use the PlayStation controller with `chiaki4deck` (it will show up as a 2nd controller configuration since you will now have at least 2 active controllers [Steam Deck + PlayStation controller])

 === "Mapping All `chiaki4deck` Controls (Recommended)"